 The Director also stated that “Nurse Aides are responsible for documenting when showers or bathes were given and documenting refusals, and nurses were responsible for following up to ensure bathes/showers were given.
 Per interview, as of this week, she began monitoring showers, and was not sure who has been monitoring [before] this week [to] ensure the baths/showers were completed.”

 The Director of Nursing stated that “she expected residents’ care plans to be followed related to receiving baths and showers.”
 The facility Administrator stated that “residents were to receive showers at least twice a week or more often if they wanted them.
 Per the interview, it was his expectation for [completions] of baths/showers to be documented along with any refusals.
 He stated [he expected] that care plans be followed.”

 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee arrangement.
 This agreement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.